IBMStreams/streamsx.waterConservation.starterKit/README.md

 ### Water Conservation Application Architecture

-The starter kit demonstrates the reference architecture of using Apache Edgent and how it can work in conjunction with a centalized analytics system.
+The starter kit demonstrates the reference architecture of using Apache Edgent and how it can work in conjunction with a centralized analytics system.

 ![Water Conservation Application Architecture](readmeImg/water_arch1_edited.jpg)